iamqiss/Nia/time-server/docs/api/endpoints.md

-# Sonet API Inventory & Endpoint Plan
+# time API Inventory & Endpoint Plan

 Comprehensive extraction of current gRPC proto service surface (as of repo state) plus proposed REST mapping, identified gaps, and potential loopholes.
 Use this to accelerate client integration and guide secure build‑out.